-Attention to the gut microbiome, hope for many health issues
+Attention to the gut microbiome, hope for better health and wellbeing

 Gut microbiome development – an important milestone for baby

-At birth, babies leave a protected environment and enter a world filled with unknown antigens and pathogens.
+At birth, babies leave a protected environment and enter a world filled with unknown germs.
 The first microbes babies encounter can remain with them for the rest of their lives, influencing health.
 While bacteria reside all over the body, most set up in the gut.

 The gut microbiome is interconnected with the entire body